jagoe/notion-rpg-day-tracker/MANUAL.md

 We do not collect any data, but we do store application data online.
 That data is limited to:

 * hashes of the workspaces you are using
-* the unencrypted in-game days and reminders per workspace
+* the [_unencrypted_](#the-lack-of-encryption) in-game days and reminders per workspace
 * the email address you use to sign in
 * a hash of the password you use to sign in

 We do not share any of that data with third parties, nor will we ever do that.

-This extension is currently a work in progress and not feature-complete.
-Until a major version (v1) has been reached, data loss may still be possible.
+### The Lack of Encryption

+Data encryption would require you to store a key or enter your password every time you opened Notion in a new tab, otherwise we'd have to store the key and that would defeat the purpose.\
+Considering that the stored data (current in-game days and reminders) should not be sensitive at all, we decided that convenience is more important than the hassle that comes with unnecessary security.
+If that doesn't work for you, there will be an offline storage feature that stores everything on your machine which makes encryption unnecessary.